-- Review and become familiar with the information in this guidebook. - In conjunction with the TIG liaison, contact prospective lead states team members and complete formation of the team within 30 days of appointment as lead states team chair. - Contact the AASHTO program manager to obtain a copy of all focus technology information obtained to date by the TIG executive committee. - Obtain from the AASHTO program manager a compilation of responses from the initial technology experience and interest survey sent to all AASHTO member organizations by AASHTO immediately after the technologies are selected.
-This survey identifies previous and planned uses of the technology and determines contact information for follow up.
-Forward results of the survey results to the lead states team prior to the initial meeting.
-See Appendix B.1 for survey example and template. - Provide a copy of this guidebook and any technical information obtained from the AASHTO program manager to all team members. - Determine team member availability and desire to host the initial team meeting.
+- \blacksquare Review and become familiar with the information in this guidebook. - ☑ In consultation with the AASHTO Program Manager, decide on the use of a Marketing Expert at the initial meeting.
+The decision to use an expert is strongly encouraged on all TIG projects as it focuses the expertise of team members on their strengths in the technical arena, reduces the amount of time required to acquire marketing skills, frees scarce time for appropriate skill set activities such as presentations and peer advocacy, and decreases documentation responsibilities at the initial meeting. - ☑ In conjunction with the TIG liaison, contact prospective lead states team members and complete formation of the team within 30 days of appointment as lead states team chair. - Contact the AASHTO program manager to obtain a copy of all focus technology information obtained to date by the TIG executive committee. - ☑ Obtain from the AASHTO program manager a compilation of responses from the initial technology experience and interest survey sent to all AASHTO member organizations by AASHTO immediately after the technologies are selected.
+This survey identifies previous and planned uses of the technology and determines contact information for follow up. - Forward results of the survey to the lead states team prior to the initial meeting.
+See Appendix B for survey example and template. - Provide a copy of this guidebook and any technical information obtained from the AASHTO program manager to all team members. - Determine team member availability and desire to host the initial team meeting.
 A meeting length of a day and a half is recommended.
 The initial team meeting should occur no later than 90 days after appointment of the lead states team chair.
 The earliest practical date is preferred. - Select the meeting location in conjunction with the TIG liaison.
 Consider the desirability of observing the technology in use when selecting the meeting location.
 As for all lead states meetings and functions, the location should be selected to minimize transportation and other meeting costs.
-Locations which may be perceived as resort areas should not be selected for meetings. - Notify all team members and the AASHTO program manager of the initial lead states meeting date and location.
+Locations which may be perceived as resort areas should not be selected for meetings.